 The Director will schedule roadside inspectors as needed to participate in traffic enforcement efforts.
 A report will be generated monthly to notify results of the activities.
-The report will be made available to the Director to include the data in the SF-PPRs.
+The report will be made available to the Director and the Legal Technician to include information in the SF-PPRs.